Prakhar-Dhawan/Analytics-Vidhya-India-ML-Hackathon/README.md

-We were required to tedict whether the loan deliquency based on the past payment history of user and other details provided by the user while applying for the loan.
+We were required to predict whether the loan deliquency based on the past payment history of user and other details provided by the user while applying for the loan.

 Various features available are: